 Union City is a larger medium-sized city located in the state of New Jersey.
 With a population of 69,156 people and 18 constituent neighborhoods, Union City is the 13th largest community in New Jersey.

 Housing costs in Union City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Union City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Union City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Union City are a mix of both white- and blue-collar jobs.
 Overall, Union City is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Union City who work in office and administrative support (12.92%), food service (9.18%), and sales jobs (8.99%).
+There are especially a lot of people living in Union City who work in office and administrative support (12.78%), sales jobs (9.31%), and food service (8.98%).

-The education level of Union City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.39% of adults 25 and older in Union City have a college degree.
+The percentage of adults in Union City who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Union City have a bachelor's degree or advanced degree.

 Union City is an extremely ethnically-diverse city.
 The people who call Union City home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Union City, accounting for 85.04% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Union City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Union City include Irish, German, English, and French .
+People of Hispanic or Latino origin are the most prevalent group in Union City, accounting for 84.66% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Union City residents report their race to be White, followed by Asian.
+Important ancestries of people in Union City include Irish, German, Polish, and English.

 The most common language spoken in Union City is Spanish.
-Other important languages spoken here include English and Italian.
+Other important languages spoken here include English and Hindi.